-- Where ASB were reported enforcement patrols would be undertaken.
-Weekly tasking meetings would also identify where there were particular problem areas of the borough the patrols should patrol.
-Other stakeholder groups, such as housing association would participate in those tasking meetings and where necessary patrols would be allocated to specific areas.
-Those patrols would be take place all hours of the night officers would investigate the stairwells of flats for example to investigate if anyone was drug dealing or other incidents of ASB for example; - Committee members noted that closure orders could not be initiated by the service unless they evidence and only then could they take action; - Regarding raising awareness of prevention of violence towards women and girls such as in Shoreditch, for example, the Service provided for local business, for example, Welfare And Vulnerability Engagement (WAVE) training and there were also various campaigns schemes to raise awareness such Ask for Angela that was used by bars and other venues to keep women safe from sexual assault; - As set out under Police Reform and Social Responsibility Act 2011 70% of funds had to be used for policing.
-It had been recognised nationally what Hackney Council was doing to tackle violence against women and girls and the borough had the highest record nationally of detention and conviction rate against those committing violence against women and girls.
-The Council also had the Domestic Violence Abuse and Intervention Service, which was multi-agency which supports measures to prevent violence against women and girls.
+- Where incidents of ASB were reported, enforcement patrols would be undertaken.
+Weekly tasking meetings would also identify where there were particular problem areas in the borough.
+Other stakeholder groups, such as housing associations, would participate in those tasking meetings and where necessary patrols would be allocated to specific areas.
+These patrols would be take place all hours of the night and officers would investigate the stairwells of flats for example to investigate if anyone was drug dealing or example; - Committee members noted that closure orders could not be initiated by the service unless they had evidence; - On raising awareness of prevention of violence towards women and girls such as in Shoreditch, for example, the service provided for local businesses, for example, Welfare And Vulnerability Engagement (WAVE) training and there was also various campaigns to raise awareness such Ask for Angela whicht was used by bars and other venues to keep women safe from sexual assault; - Under Police Reform and Social Responsibility Act 2011 70% of LNL funds had to be used for policing.
+It had been recognised nationally what Hackney Council had done to tackle violence against women and girls.
+The borough had the highest record nationally detention and conviction rate against those committing violence against women and girls.
+The Council also had the domestic violence abuse and intervention service, which was a multi-agency service which supported measures to prevent violence against women and girls.
 A campaign had recently started, run by the London Borough of Hackney, Town Hamlets and City of London to raise awareness of violence against women and girls in the night time economy.